I Have an App Idea: Essential Steps to Get Started

 Before you start building your MVP, check out our detailed guide: Building an MVP with No-Code: Strategies for Entrepreneurs.

-Put Your MVP into Users' Hands
+Step 5: Put Your MVP into Users' Hands

 Once your MVP is live, the primary goal is to get as many people as possible to try it out.

-Start by tapping into your personal network: friends, family, colleagues, and anyone else who might be curious enough to give it a go.
 Use social media platforms to amplify your reach: share your app with your followers, post in relevant groups, and create engaging content to spark interest.

 The aim is to create buzz, drive usage, and observe how people interact with your product.
 Every user interaction provides invaluable data and feedback that will help you refine your app and move closer to product market fit (PMF).

-Learn from Users and Evolve Your Product
+Step 6: Learn from Users and Evolve Your Product

 Engaging with your users after launching your MVP is key to refining your app and finding product-market fit (PMF).
 Actively seek feedback from everyone who uses your product.
 Use surveys, interviews, and user behavior analytics to understand what’s working, what isn’t, and what users truly need.